gaogaostegosaurus/nextaction/README.md

 ## What does it doooooo (generally)

 - Snapshots your current character and suggests the next 15 seconds or so of actions
-- Re-snapshots your character after every major action and modifies the action list
+- Re-snapshots your character after every major action and modifies the action list.
+This means that if you screw up or decide that a better action is available (see below) it adjusts the action list to fit
-- Switches to AoE mode if it detects multiple targets, switches back on certain actions that imply single targets
+- Switches to AoE mode if it detects multiple targets being hit, switches back on certain actions that imply single targets
 - Ideally, it should suggest perfect or close-to-perfect dummy rotations

 ## Limitations